ROCm/amd_matrix_instruction_calculator/README.md

 This tool allows setting of this field using the `--opsel` flag for architecture and instructions that support this modifier.
 Legal values for this option are `--opsel 0`, which indicates `OPSEL[2]=0`, and `--opsel 4`, which indicates `OPSEL[2]=1`.

-The following is an example of the register layout for the matrix D of the V\_WMMA\_F16\_16X16X16_f16 instruction in the RDNA&trade; 3 architecture without the OPSEL modifier set:
+The following is an example of the register layout for the matrix D of the V\_WMMA\_F16\_16X16X16\_f16 instruction in the RDNA 3 architecture without the OPSEL modifier set:
 ```
 $ ./matrix_calculator.py --architecture rdna3 --instruction v_wmma_f16_16x16x16_f16 --register-layout --D-matrix
 Architecture: RDNA3